Optimal control as a graphical model inference problem: Discussion

 \section{Discussion}

 In this paper, we have shown the equivalence of a class of stochastic optimal control problems to a graphical model inference problem.
-As a result, efficient approximate inference methods can be applied to the intractable stochastic control computation.
-As we have seen, the class of KL control problems contains interesting special cases such as the class of continuous stochastic control problems discussed in section~\ref{continuous} and the type of AI planning tasks discussed in section~\ref{results}.
+As a result, exact or approximate inference methods can directly be applied to the intractable stochastic control computation.
+The class of KL control problems contains interesting special cases such as the continuous non-linear Gaussian stochastic control problems introduced in \citet{kappen_prl05}, discrete planning tasks and multi-agent games, as illustrated in this paper.

-The class of KL control problems is restricted in the sense that there exist many stochastic control problems that are outside this class.
-For instance, continuous control problems of the type discussed in section~\ref{continuous} where the control cost is not of the form $\frac{1}{2}u^T R u$ but any other function of $u$ or where the control acts non-linearly in the dynamics.
-Also, in the basic formulation of Eq.~\ref{Cmdp}, one can construct control problems where the functional form of the controlled dynamics $p^t(x^{t+1}|x^t,u^t)$ is given as well as the cost of control $R(x^t,u^t,x^{t+1},t)$.
-In general, there may then not exist a $q^t(x^{t+1}|x^t)$ such that Eq.~\ref{Rspecial} holds.
-Therefore, such control problems are not in the KL control class.
+We notice, that there exist many stochastic control problems that are outside of this class.
+In the basic formulation of Equation \eqref{Cmdp}, one can construct control problems where the functional form of the controlled dynamics $p^t(x^{t+1}|x^t,u^t)$ is given as well as the cost of control $R(x^t,u^t,x^{t+1},t)$.
+In general, there may then not exist a $q^t(x^{t+1}|x^t)$ such that Equation \eqref{Rspecial} holds.

-We have used the Cluster Variation Method to approximate the computation of the marginal Eq.~\ref{marginal} for the block stacking problem.
-We have used the double loop method as described in \cite{hes03a} to compute the cluster marginals.
-We found that the marginal computation is quite difficult compared to other problems that we have studied in the past (such as for instance in genetic linkage analysis \cite{albers_genetics07}) in the sense that relatively many inner loop iterations were required for convergence.
-We note, that BP does not give any useful results on this problem.

-The quality of the CVM solution in terms of marginal probabilities was poor, but sufficiently accurate to successfully stack the blocks.
-One can improve the CVM accuracy if needed by considering larger clusters.

-The type of approximate inference method that should be used depends very much on the details of the control problems.
-For instance, if one applies the continuous control formulation to robotics tasks, one may wish to model obstacles as subsets of the state space where $R(x)=\infty$.
-For such non-differential problems a variational (Gaussian) approximation will not work, but we have recently obtained good results using EP \cite{minka2001}.

-It is well-known that approximate inference methods are particularly successful for sparse, or close to tree-like, structures and/or for not too strong interactions.
-Thus the efficiency that we can obtain to solve optimal control is tightly linked to the sparsity structure of the problem.
-This insight was previously understood in the RL community and the equivalence of KL control to a graphical model inference problem makes this intuition particularly clear.

-It is worth mentioning the implications of KL control for the special case of coordination of agents.
-If one considers the graphical structure that was proposed in section~\ref{graphical} with $i$ labeling the different agents, the result of the control computation is the marginal distribution Eq.~\ref{marginal}.
-Clearly, this distribution generally does not factorize over agents: \bea p(x^{1}_1,\ldots,x^{1}_n|x^0_1,\ldots,x^0_n)\ne\prod_{i=1}^n p(x^{1}_i|x^0_1,\ldots,x^0_n) \eea This is the well-known agent coordination problem: the choice of action of one agent affects the optimal choice of other agents.